blazium-engine/blazium-docs/tutorials/animation/introduction.rst

 -  Animate any property of any node
 -  Create a simple animation

-In Godot, you can animate anything available in the Inspector, such as Node transforms, sprites, UI elements, particles, visibility and color of materials, and so on.
+In Blazium, you can animate anything available in the Inspector, such as Node transforms, sprites, UI elements, particles, visibility and color of materials, and so on.
 You can also modify values of script variables and even call functions.